son1cn/Resolve-Marker-to-YT-Chapters/README.md

 Resolve marker export .csv files in \input-csv\

 ### Output
+.txt file(s) in \output-txt\ with:
+  'Source In' (with milliseconds cut out)
+  'Notes'
-.txt file(s) with 'Source In' (with milliseconds cut out) and 'Notes' ready for easy Copy-Paste to your YouTube video description
+Ready for easy Copy-Paste to your YouTube video description